 Helpful practices for overcoming mental health stigma and misconceptions in the church include education and awareness, open dialogue, using respectful language, challenging discrimination and many more.

-Common Mental Health Stigma (Negative, Unfair Beliefs, Misconceptions and Myths) in the Church and Community
+Common Mental Health Stigmas (Negative, Unfair Beliefs, Misconceptions and Myths) in the Church and Community

 In both church and community, mental health is often seen as a spiritual failure, a personal weakness, or something shameful and dangerous, rather than as a real health issue that can affect anyone and often needs both spiritual and professional care.